Question: Am I automatically certified each semester?

 Answer: A kicker is a supplement paid to certain VA educational benefit recipients that is awarded because the unit is a "high priority unit".
 Kickers generally range from $100 to several hundred dollars in extra benefits per month.
 If you are receiving benefits under Chapter 1606 (Reserve Component), be certain to inform the Veteran Services office if you are to receive a kicker.
 In certain cases, Chapter 30 recipients may also be receiving kickers if they are serving in reserve component units subsequent to their active duty service.
 In either case we will ask you to bring in a copy of your kicker contract to ensure that it is processed efficiently and without delay!!

 Question: How do I sign up for the National Guard Tuition Assistance program?

 Answer: The Tuition Assistance program is funded and administered by the State of New York.
 Questions regarding this program should be addressed through your National Guard unit, if applicable.
 This is also applicable to any DoD TA program.

 Question: I've heard that I can receive some college credit for some of the work I did in the military.
 How does this work?

-Answer: When you apply for your veterans education benefits, we will do an evaluation of your DD214 and any other military educational records that you want us to evaluate.
+Answer: With the receipt of an official transcript and request by the student, we will do an evaluation of your military transcripts.
 Once we complete our evaluation, we will forward a copy to the Admissions office, where any credits you were awarded will be posted to your academic transcript.
 Most students will get a least two physical education credits for completing basic training.
 Other credits received normally are counted as general elective credit and can substitute for general elective requirements of your respective programs.
 The decision to award military credit for required program courses rests with the respective department chairpersons.